 A mix of repurposed acquisitions combined with catchy-named originals comprise ID’s schedule.
+Staples like DATELINE, 48 HOURS, and 20/20 lead viewers into originals at 10pm.
 Overall, ID boasts a well-balanced schedule that doesn't rely too much on one or two titles - most programs get equal airtime.

 Source: The Nielsen Company's National Television Audience Sample